ferdinandderosaputra/FasterRepository/README.md

 This script is used to speed up updates and upgrades to the Repository Your OS

+## Announcement
+- In this update I added update&&upgrade faster repository for Ubuntu and Debian

 ## Features

 - Auto Detect Your Os Version